GoldenGnu/jeveassets/readme.txt

 ________________________________________________________________________________
 _CHANGE_LOG_____________________________________________________________________

+1.1.0 BETA 1
+-The default eve-central price can now be changed -Added new filter modes: Greater/Less then column (compare two columns) -API keys can now be changed after they have been added -Filtering is now only triggered when no keys have been pressed for 500ms -Now automatically mark blueprints that have been used as copy/original -All settings are now in the same dialog
+-Improved the way progress is showed when updating assets and price data -New dialog key bindings: Escape cancel and enter saves -Industry jobs: Now adds blueprints in use to the asset list -Market orders: now adds remaining items from sell orders to the assets list -Portable setting: save all files in program directory (see FAQ) -New Column: Reprocessed value
+-New Column: System security status
+-Added volume to statusbar and table popup menu

 1.0.0
 -Fixed minor bug with CSV & Fittings export

-Release Candidate 8
+1.0.0 Release Candidate 8
 -Now uses the user's home directory to store data and settings -Now support proxy servers

-Release Candidate 7a
+1.0.0 Release Candidate 7a
 -Fixed price data bug, introduced in RC7

-Release Candidate 7
+1.0.0 Release Candidate 7
 -Ship Loadouts: Fixed bug that showed charges instead of modules -Fix bug that prevented the price data from being updated -Updated eveapi library to version 1.0.0
 -Updated nikr log library

-Release Candidate 6
+1.0.0 Release Candidate 6
 -Compiled with Java 6, again...
 -It's now possible to mark multiple items as BPOs -Better exit progress

-Release Candidate 5
+1.0.0 Release Candidate 5
 -Now use Java 5, instead of Java 6 (To enable mac compatibility)

-Release Candidate 4
+1.0.0 Release Candidate 4
 -Corrected contact information, in readme file
 -Fixed hidden characters being shown in the values tool -Ship Loadouts now show all ships

-Release Candidate 3
+1.0.0 Release Candidate 3
 -fixed bug that would make some buttons to small
 -CSV Export: Added more options
 -blueprints can now be marked as BPO or BPC
 -Added option to only filter when enter is pressed

-Release Candidate 2
+1.0.0 Release Candidate 2
 -Fixed bug that would make some dialogs to small

-Release Candidate 1b
+1.0.0 Release Candidate 1b
 -New column: Type Count (Total count of this type of asset) -Apocrypha 1.3.1 data update

-Release Candidate 1a
+1.0.0 Release Candidate 1a
 -Fixed bug in the save filter dialog

-Release Candidate 1
+1.0.0 Release Candidate 1
 -Fixed values grand total wallet balance
 -Fixed bug with filter mode combobox
 -Added popup-menu with copy and paste to all text components